'Straight up lied': prosecutors blast longtime Trump adviser Stone in trial

 WASHINGTON (Reuters) - The prosecution in the trial of Roger Stone on Wednesday painted President Donald Trump’s longtime adviser as a liar in a criminal case stemming from former Special Counsel Robert Mueller’s probe that detailed Russian meddling in the 2016 U.S. election.

-After a 12-member jury was selected, opening statements began in the trial in federal court in Washington.
+The prosecution and defense gave their opening statements and then prosecutors called their first witness in federal court in Stone’s trial after a 12-person jury was selected.

 The 67-year-old veteran Republican political operative - a self-described “dirty trickster” and “agent provocateur” - has pleaded not guilty to charges of obstructing justice, witness tampering and lying to the U.S. House of Representatives Intelligence Committee.

 “Stone straight up lied” to Congress, prosecutor Aaron Zelinsky told the jury.